IGARDS/igards.github.io/_pages/research.md

 {% include base_path %}

+The institute is interested in supporting research projects designed to further the foundations of data science.
+We also aim to build collaborative applied teams of data science researchers to infuse data science across disciplines.
+One of our ongoing research projects studies rankability, explainable ranking algorithms, and active learning to ranking algorithms.
+This is describe in more detail below.

 ## Foundations of Rankability
 Rankability refers to a dataset's ability to produce a meaningful ranking of its items.
 A ranking is a list of items from most to least important.
 Ranking is a fundamental and underappreciated data science task that permeates almost every aspect of translating computational and algorithmic results into a form that a human can use.
 Its applications are numerous and include web search, cybersecurity, machine learning, and statistical learning theory.